DevExpress-Examples/DashboardDifferentUserDataAspNetCore/README.md

-# MVC Dashboard - How to load different data based on the current user
+# ASP.NET Core Dashboard - How to load different data based on the current user

 This example shows how to configure the Dashboard control so that it loads data in the multi-user environment.